 Budget: between EUR 4.50 and 6.00 million per project

-Timeline of the Call: Call 2026 closed
+Timeline of the Call: To new call in 2026.

 The EIC Pathfinder supports the earliest phases of scientific and technical research and development of future, groundbreaking, market-creating technologies and/or deep tech technologies.